 When putting back clamps on battery posts, always make sure to tighten bolts making clams not fall of terminals.

 It’s recommended before installing the clamps to put grease on terminals, this will ensure there are no micro gaps between them, and also it will make an air-tight seal making an even stronger connection.

-Check this articles where I talked more about car battery terminal grease.
+Check this articles where I talked more about importance of using car battery terminal grease.

 How can corrosion buildup cause car battery terminals to get hot?

 Corrosion buildup over the terminals creates resistance, making electricity to slow down and making terminals hot.

 Over time corrosion will eat the lead terminals making them weak, including clamps.